Masonmjeffrey/render_example/Render_tutorial.md

 <li>Finally close the connection and then return a string to show that the table Basketball was successfully created.
 <li>Test that your table was successfuly created by going to your db_create route and seeing if your string was returned.
 If you have any error messages you can check the log sections of your web service and postgres database but if everything goes well you should see something like this
 <img src="images/create_render.png">
+<li>Note everytime that we visit one of these routes, the SQL statements provided will be executed.
+So be careful when calling a route multiple times as it may lead to unexpected results
 ***

 # Required Routes